-- 101. Growth of Western Civilization Three hours

-This course aims to give the student a comprehensive view of the history of civilization from earliest times to 1200 A. D. Required of all students taking the General College Course and of all Pre-Seminary students. - 102.
-Growth of Western Civilization Three hours
+- 101. GROWTH OF WESTERN CIVILIZATION Three hours This course aims to give the student a comprehensive view of the history of civilization from earliest times to 1200 A. D. Re- - all Pre-Seminary students.
+102. GROWTH OF WESTERN CIVILIZATION Three hours A continuation of Course 101.
+Particular attention is given to the great movements which have been significant in the developquired of all students taking the General College Course and of

-A continuation of Course 101.
-Particular attention is given to the great movements which have been significant in the development of western civilization to the present day. - 201.
-EASTERN EUROPE SINCE 1815

-Russia from 1815 to the near present.
+- ment of western civilization to the present day.
+201. EASTERN EUROPE SINCE 1815 Russia from 1815 to the near present.
 Lectures, readings, and reports.
 Prerequisites: 101 and 102.
 For Sophomores and Juniors. - 202.
-EASTERN EUROPE SINCE 1815

-The Balkan States, Austria, Hungary, and Czecho-Slovakia.
-Lectures, readings, and reports.
-Prerequisites: same as 201. - 203.
-English History to 1600

-An outline of the political and constitutional history of England.
+EASTERN EUROPE SINCE 1815 The Balkan States, Austria, Hungary, and Czecho-Slovakia.
+Lectures, readings, and reports, Prerequisites; same as 201. - 203.
+ENGLISH HISTORY TO 1600 An outline of the political and constitutional history of England.
 Prerequisites: 101 and 102.
-For Sophomores and Juniors.

-- 204. English History to 1600 Three hours

-Continuation of 203, which is prerequisite.

-- 205. EUROPE SINCE 1815

-The general history of Europe since 1815, with emphasis on such topics as the revolutionary movement in France, the unification of Germany, the rise of socialism.
+For Sophomores and Juniors. - 204.
+ENGLISH HISTORY TO 1600 Three hours Continuation of 203, which is prerequisite. - 205.
+EUROPE SINCE 1815 The general history of Europe since 1815, with emphasis on such topics as the revolutionary movement in France, the unification of Germany, the rise of socialism.
 Discussion and assigned reading.
 Presupposes a high school course in general history. - 206.
-EUROPE SINCE 1815

-A continuation of 205, which is prerequisite.
-Courses 205 and 206 are for Freshmen; open to Sophomores by special arrangement. - 207.
-AMERICAN HISTORY FOR TEACHERS

-This course is designed to meet the requirement in American History for prospective teachers.
-Open only to those students taking the two-year Teacher Training Course.

-- 301. AMERICAN HISTORY

-Lectures and readings.
+EUROPE SINCE 1815 Three hours A continuation of 205, which is prerequisite.
+Courses 205 and 206 are for Freshmen; open to Sophomores by special arrangement. - 208.
+AMERICAN HISTORY Three hours This course is designed to meet the requirement in American History for prospective teachers.
+Open only to those students taking the two-year Teacher Training Course. - 301.
+AMERICAN HISTORY Three hours Lectures and readings.
 Prerequisite: a high school course in American history. - 302.
-AMERICAN HISTORY

-Continuation of 301, which is prerequisite.
+AMERICAN HISTORY Three hours Continuation of 301, which is prerequisite.
 Courses 301 and 302 are open to Juniors and Seniors. - 303.
-AMERICAN FOREIGN RELATIONS

-The diplomatic relations of the United States since 1789 with the principal countries of Europe and with China and Japan.
-Prerequisite: high school course in American history. - 304.
-AMERICAN FOREIGN RELATIONS
+AMERICAN FOREIGN RELATIONS Three hours The diplomatic relations of the United States since 1789 with the principal countries of Europe and with China and Japan.
+Prerequisite: high school course in American history.

+304. AMERICAN FOREIGN RELATIONS